Reba (TV series): Opening sequences

-In season 1, the opening credits were black-and-white photos of cast members interspersed with clips of each cast member from the show (mostly if not all from the pilot episode), along with color video shots of Reba on a soundstage.
+In season 1, the opening credits were black-and-white photos of cast members interspersed with clips of each cast member from the show (mostly if not all from the pilot episode), along with color video shots of Reba on a soundstage (which were taken from The WB's promotional campaign during the 2001–02 season).
 The theme song, "I'm a Survivor", was slower and softer, very similar to the original album version.
 The first ten episodes of season two featured a truncated opening sequence: Cast and crew names were shown during the first and second segments of the show.
 The song was re-recorded at a faster, more energetic pace, but only two lines of the chorus ("Who I am is who I want to be / I'm a survivor") were sung.
 New video inserts of McEntire were shot and played with a color photo of the entire cast at the end.

 From the 11th episode of season 2 onwards, a full opening sequence was returned to the show.
-The fast-paced song played among the new shots of McEntire plus clips of cast members from previous episodes as their names scroll past the screen horizontally.
+The fast-paced song played among the new shots of McEntire (which were also taken from The WB's promotional campaign during the 2002–03 season) plus clips of cast members from previous episodes as their names scroll past the screen horizontally.
 In seasons 5 and 6, the song was re-mixed again, with gentler guitars replacing a harder-edged sax solo.

 The series finale of Reba ended with a family photo, similar to the first episode and the season five finale "Reba's Heart".

 Music

-In the series pilot, McEntire performed her single "Walk On.”
-Two unreleased songs were performed by McEntire throughout the series: “Angel's Lullaby” (in the episode “It Ain’t Over Till the Redhead Sings”) and a cover of Carole King’s “So Far Away” (in “Terry Holliway”).
-Finally, McEntire and Peterman performed Dolly Parton’s “9 to 5” in the episode “Driving Miss Kyra.”
+In the series pilot, McEntire performed her single "Walk On."
+Two unreleased songs were performed by McEntire throughout the series: "Angel's Lullaby" (in the episode "It Ain't Over Till the Redhead Sings") and a cover of Carole King's "So Far Away" (in "Terry Holliway").
+Finally, McEntire and Peterman performed Dolly Parton's "9 to 5" in the episode "Driving Miss Kyra."